Ohio State vs. North Carolina Predictions & Picks - Women's NCAA Tournament Second Round

 Ohio State Performance Insights

-- The Buckeyes have a +414 scoring differential, topping opponents by 12.5 points per game.
-They're putting up 80.7 points per game to rank eighth in college basketball and are allowing 68.2 per contest to rank 275th in college basketball.
+- The Buckeyes' +414 scoring differential (outscoring opponents by 12.5 points per game) is a result of scoring 80.7 points per game (eighth in college basketball) while giving up 68.2 per outing (275th in college basketball).

-- Ohio State's offense has been less productive in Big Ten games this season, averaging 74.8 points per contest, compared to its season average of 80.7 PPG.
+- With 74.8 points per game in Big Ten contests, Ohio State is tallying 5.9 fewer points per game in conference games compared to its season average (80.7 PPG).

-- Offensively, the Buckeyes have played better when playing at home this season, putting up 82.8 points per game, compared to 78 per game on the road.
+- Defensively, Ohio State has been better at home this year, surrendering 64.6 points per game, compared to 67 away from home.

-- On the offensive side of the ball, the Buckeyes have struggled over their last 10 games, scoring 73.3 points per contest over that span compared to the 80.7 they've put up over the course of this year.
+- The Buckeyes' offense has been much less productive over their last 10 games, racking up 73.3 points a contest compared to the 80.7 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.